rhinobase/raftyui/apps/docs/app/(docs)/docs/components/alert/page.md

 ---
 title: Alert
-pageTitle: Alert - Rafty UI
+nextjs:
+  metadata:
+    title: Alert
     description: An alert displays a short, important message in a way that captures the user's attention without disrupting the ongoing task.
 ---

 An alert displays a short, important message in a way that captures the user's attention without disrupting the ongoing task.